 Statement

 I am fascinated by fluctuating states of technology and craft, whether established, evolving, or evanescent.
-I have identified primarily as a painter over the last three decades, and have combined traditional painting methodologies with computer graphic design elements since 1990.
+I have identified primarily as a painter over the last four decades, and have combined traditional painting methodologies with computer graphic design elements since 1990.

 Increasingly, I use the data files associated with my painting process—raster and vector files, primarily—to create related, tangential objects, such as bronze and glazed porcelain sculptures, robotic drawings, hand-drawn graphite drawings, and Jacquard tapestries.
 The various manifestations of the data, in a range of media, suggest the mutable, trickle-down, and omnipresent effects of digital information.
 The works relay the same basic informational “code” with varying degrees of digital and material mediation.
 Together, they address the multiplicity of expressive possibilities within a limited system that explores the nature of formal repetition, image, and object-hood.